looker-open-source/sdk-codegen/typescript/looker/README.md

 ### Configure the SDK for your Looker server

-**Note**: The INI configuration for the Looker SDK is a sample implementation intended to speed up the initial development of Node applications using the Looker API.
-See the [Securing your SDK Credentials] section below for warnings about using INI files that contain your API credentials in a source code repository or production environment.
+**Note**: The `.ini` configuration for the Looker SDK is a sample implementation intended to speed up the initial development of Node applications using the Looker API.
+See the [Securing your SDK Credentials](#securing-your-sdk-credentials) section below for warnings about using `.ini` files that contain your API credentials in a source code repository or production environment.

 Create a `looker.ini` file with your server URL and API credentials assigned as shown in this example.